AndreVarandas/wth-is-the-jamstack/slides.md

 <!--
 JavaScript
-Any framework or library you
+Any framework or library you'd like

 APIs
-Server side operations using APIs with JavaScript.
+Server-side operations using APIs with JavaScript.

 Markup
-Generated from source files, Markdown, JSON or a headless CMS.
+Generated from source files, Markdown, JSON, or a headless CMS.
 -->

 ---